GluuFederation/docs-ce-prod/docs/source/operation/services.md

 Many configuration changes require stopping or restarting individual services within the Gluu Server.
 The process to do so differs slightly depending on the operating system in use.

+## Available services

+The following list of services included with the Gluu Server may differ from deployment to deployment based on installed components.

+- httpd/apache2
+- oxauth
+- oxauth-rp
+- identity
+- idp
+- passport
+- casa
+- gluu-radius
+- opendj
+- couchbase-server
+- memcached
+- redis

 ## Commands

 ### Start